ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 This property repeatedly executes recursive queries for specified number of times(level).

-The value of this property can be modified through ALTHER SESSION statement during the Altibase operation.
+The value of this property can be modified through ALTER SESSION statement during the Altibase operation.

 #### REMOTE_SYSDBA_ENABLE